 Lack of Charging Stations in India

 Lack of infrastructure is one of the biggest concerns raised by people driving electric vehicles.
-Not enough charging stations are installed across the country to recharge electric vehicles if it runs out of charge mid-journey.
+Not enough charging stations are installed across the country to recharge electric vehicles if they run out of charge mid-journey.

 An electric car is an ideal choice if you are looking to make your life truly clean and green.
 It saves significant energy resources and is eco-friendly.
-However, it is still early to state anything for certain about the best electric cars in India, but it is easy to guess that once they become more common, the cons are bound to outweigh the pros for electric cars.
+Now that you know about the best electric cars in India, you can rest assured that the number of cons are bound to go down once these vehicles become more common in India.

 On the other hand, if an electric car is not the kind of vehicle you want, there are a wide range of car models to choose from - based on your budget, fuel efficiency, specifications, and features.
-Once you find your dream vehicle, proceed to buy the best-in-class motor insurance with us at Finserv MARKETS.
+However, if you are still not sure about whether to go for an EV, you can always buy a fuel car.
+Once you find your dream fuel vehicle, proceed to buy the best-in-class motor insurance with us at Bajaj MARKETS.

 The car insurance and bike insurance plans available on our platform will allow you to benefit from features such as cashless claim settlement, roadside assistance, enhanced coverage with add-on covers, hassle-free renewals, and more.